open-component-model/ocm/docs/names/labels.md

 - vendor specific labels

   any organization using the open component model may define dedicated labels on their own.
-Nevertheless, their name must be globally unique.
+Nevertheless, their names must be globally unique.
   Basically there may be multiple such labels provided by different organizations with the same meaning.
 But we strongly encourage organizations to share such types instead of introducing new type names.